lahari-bharatula/vehicle-parking-mad2/README.md

-🚗 Vehicle Parking Management System
+# 🚗 Vehicle Parking Management System

 A web-based Vehicle Parking Management System designed to manage parking slots, reservations, and dashboards for different user roles.
 This project demonstrates a full-stack application architecture, with a deployed frontend demo and a backend implemented using Flask.

 🔗 Live Demo (Frontend)

-👉 Live Site:

 https://lahari-bharatula.github.io/vehicle-parking-mad2/#/